The big PSTN switch-off: Everything you need to know - Communications Plus Get All Offers

 The PSTN switch-off will also include the end of ISDN networks (as this simply adds digital capability to traditional phone lines).

-By the end of 2025, systems, including door entry systems, CCTV networks, fax machines, PSTN alarm systems and even electronic point-of-sale (EPOS) machines will no longer work if they’re reliant on PSTN and ISDN lines.
+By the beginning of 2027, systems, including door entry systems, CCTV networks, fax machines, PSTN alarm systems and even electronic point-of-sale (EPOS) machines will no longer work if they’re reliant on PSTN and ISDN lines.

 What is PSTN being replaced with?